bieri2/ATMS597-Project2-GroupA/README.md

 ## (1) Downloading the data:

-This is done with the <b> make_request </b> and <b> stripes_input </b> functions.
-The <b> make request </b> function is adapted from Stefanie Moline: https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/
+This is done with the <b> stripes_inputs </b> functions. \n The <b> stripes_inputs </b> and associated helper functions are adapted from Stefanie Moline: https://github.com/stefmolin/Hands-On-Data-Analysis-with-Pandas/

+Example call:

+<b> stripes_inputs </b>(stationid, token, start, end)

-Specify the GHCND Site ID ('stationid'), start and end years ('start' and 'end') of for your required dataset and the temporal interval at which you want to procure the data ('tunit').
-Currently the possible intervals are yearly, monthly , weekly or daily. \n
+Specify the GHCND Site ID ('stationid'), user-specific token ('token), and desired start and end years ('start' and 'end').

    e.g.,